 10. Charity can’t replace welfare.
 Right-wing Christians and their GOP lawmakers say we don’t need to “force” Americans to pay for social safety net programs with their precious tax dollars.
 After all, that’s why we have charities that we can give to voluntarily.
 But a recent study by Texas A&M economist Jonathan Meer shows why that won’t work: Mainly because when disaster strikes and people need charity the most, fewer people are able to give.
 The 2008 recession saw a massive drop in giving that never returned to previous levels, possibly because of increased uncertainty.
 And what about churches?
 A 2013 article from Church Finance Today reveals that even the most church-going parts of the country don’t have that kind of money.
 “68% of churches in the West-South Central U.S., and 64% of churches in the East-South Central U.S. have expenses exceeding income.”

-Former President Jimmy Carter, a baptist, once noted that a “Christian Nation” isn’t just bad for our country, it’s also bad for the church.
+Former President Jimmy Carter, a Southern Baptist, once noted that a “Christian Nation” isn’t just bad for our country, it’s also bad for the Church.